-Charles L. Reason was born July 21, 1818 in New York City, as one of three sons to Michel and Elizabeth (Melville) Reason, free people of color (their surname was originally Rison).
-His parents, were immigrants from Guadeloupe and Saint-Domingue, respectively, and they came to the United States as refugees in 1793 shortly after the Haitian Revolution.
-His brothers were Elwer W. and Patrick H. Reason, who also became leaders.
-Their older sister Policarpe died in 1818 at age four.
+Charles Lewis Reason was born on July 21, 1818, in New York City, one of three surviving sons of Michiel (often rendered Michael) and Elizabeth (Melville) Reason, whose surname had originally been Rison.
+His parents were immigrants from the French Caribbean, arriving in the United States as refugees in 1793 during the upheavals of the Haitian Revolution.
+His brothers, Elwer W. Reason and Patrick H. Reason, also became prominent community leaders and activists.
+An older sister, Policarpe, died in childhood in 1818.

-Reason was a child prodigy in mathematics.
-In 1832, at age fourteen, he became an instructor at the New York African Free School, which he and two of his brothers attended.
-Receiving a salary of $25 a year, he used some of his earnings to hire tutors to improve his knowledge.
+Reason was considered a child prodigy in mathematics.
+In 1832, at age fourteen, he became an instructor at the New York African Free School, which he and his brothers had attended.
+Earning a salary of twenty‑five dollars a year, he used part of his income to hire tutors and further expand his own education

-Reason wanted to enter the ministry but after being rejected because of racism, he decided to pursue a career in teaching.
-He believed strongly that education was the best means for African American advancement, and wrote that a Black industrial college would prepare free Blacks, who were shut out of the “workshops of the country,” to become “self-providing artizans [sic] vindicating their people from the never-ceasing charge of a fitness for servile positions.”
-However, unlike Booker T. Washington, Reason saw the importance of both industrial and classical education and created a normal school (teachers’ training college) in New York City.
-In 1847 Reason and Charles B. Ray founded the Society for the Promotion of Education among Colored Children, a Black organization authorized by the state legislature to oversee Black schools in New York City.
+He initially aspired to the ministry, but after being rejected because of racism, he turned decisively toward teaching.
+He believed that education was the most powerful means of African American advancement and argued that a Black industrial college could prepare free Black people, excluded from the “workshops of the country,” to become “self‑providing artizans [sic] vindicating their people from the never‑ceasing charge of a fitness for servile positions.”
+Unlike Booker T. Washington a generation later, Reason emphasised the importance of both industrial and classical education and helped establish a normal school (teachers’ training college) in New York City.
+In 1847, he and Charles B. Ray founded the Society for the Promotion of Education among Colored Children, a Black organisation authorised by the New York State legislature to oversee Black schools in New York City.

-In 1852 Reason left Central College and became the principal of the Institute for Colored Youth in Philadelphia (now Cheyney State University).
-Reason expanded the enrollment from six students in 1852 to 118 students in 1855, improved the library, and made the school a forum for distinguished visiting speakers.
+In 1852 Reason left Central College to become principal of the Quaker‑founded Institute for Colored Youth in Philadelphia (now Cheyney University of Pennsylvania).
+During his tenure, he increased enrollment from 6 to 118 students, strengthened the library, and transformed the school into a forum for distinguished visiting speakers.

-In 1855 Reason returned to New York City permanently to begin thirty-seven continuous years as a teacher and administrator in city schools.
-When Reason resigned in 1892, he held the longest tenure in the school system.
-One of the high points of his career as a New York City educator was in leading the fight in 1873 to end racial segregation in the city’s public schools.
+In 1855, Reason returned permanently to New York City and began thirty‑seven continuous years as a teacher and administrator in the city’s public schools.
+He served as principal of School No. 6 and became a leading figure in the system; when he resigned in 1892, he held the longest tenure of any educator then serving in New York City schools.
+Among the high points of his career was his leadership of the 1873 campaign that successfully ended legally sanctioned racial segregation in New York City’s public schools.

-Reason was also a prolific writer.
-He wrote political journalism as well as poetry.
-His most noted poems are “Freedom” “The Spirit Voice” and “Silent Thoughts.”
+Reason was also a prolific writer of political journalism and poetry.
+His best‑known poems include “Freedom,” “The Spirit Voice; or Liberty Call to the Disfranchised,” and “Silent Thoughts.”

-Reason’s personal life is obscure.
-He was married and widowed three times; only the identity of his third wife, Clorice Esteve, is known.
-Charles L. Reason died in New York City in 1893 and is buried in Green-Wood Cemetery in Brooklyn.
+His personal life remains partly obscure.
+Sources indicate that he was married and widowed three times, though only the name of his third wife, Clorice Esteve, is securely documented.
+Charles L. Reason died in New York City on August 16, 1893, after a long career in education and activism, and he is buried in Green‑Wood Cemetery in Brooklyn.

 Source: